-all Lombard Street to a China orange and variants: a near certainty
+The phrase all Lombard Street to a China orange and its variants denote a near certainty.

 The term China orange denotes the sweet orange, the fruit of Citrus sinensis, originally brought from China.
 In Food: An Authoritative and Visual History and Dictionary of the Foods of the World (1996 edition), the American journalist and author Waverley Root (1903-82) wrote the following about oranges:

 They were rare in early Tudor England but a trifle more familiar by Elizabeth’s time. […] By the time of Charles II the fruit was so common that “orange girls” sold it in theaters, and, at a slightly higher price, themselves.

 Therefore, China orange came to be frequently used figuratively to mean anything of minimal value; for instance, in Newmarket: or, An essay on the turf.
 Containing, amongst other grave and weighty matters, a parallel (though not after the manner of Plutarch and Mr. Spence) between Newmarket races, and the Olympic games; very proper to be had in all pockets at the next Newmarket meeting (London, 1771), the English Church of England clergyman and schoolmaster Philip Parsons (1729-1812) described “the betting-post”:

 This is a spot, where the company assemble upon the important business of forming their betts [sic], clustering together like the swarming bees […].